brunolau/boilerplate-nodets-vue3/back-end/README.md

 | DB_LOG_QUERY						| optional		| optional		| Determines if SQL sent to postgres is logged (true, false)											|

 ## **Debugging**
-App comes with attached launch profile for VS code, both FE and BE, which simplifies launching the debug, alternatively, run the npm "dev" command
+App comes with attached launch profile for VS code, which simplifies launching the debug, alternatively, run the npm "debug" command

 ## **Basic architecture**
-Backend is powered by Express 5 and makes heavy use of dependepcy injection.
+App is powered by Express 5 and makes heavy use of dependepcy injection.
 This aims to provide similar architecture that is common in .NET ecosystem and has advantage in easier fulfilling the SOLID principles.
 DI is provided by the [InversifyJS](https://github.com/inversify/InversifyJS) library, which allows easy binding to interfaces by using symbols.
 See their docs for more info.
 Endpoints are driven by "controllers", this is a simple class, which implements the IController interface, for easier implementation there is also a simple base-class provided.
 Controllers request services as needed from the service container and are just tiny wrapper around the services.
 All the application and business logic must reside in the service layer.

 ### **Services**